relic-toolkit/relic/README.md

 If you like RELIC, please consider supporting development through [Paypal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=R7D6ZE3BLMTF2&lc=BR&item_name=RELIC%20Development&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted).

-### License
+### Licensing

-This work is dual-licensed under Apache 2.0 and LGPL 2.1 You can choose between one of them if you use this work.
+This work is dual-licensed under Apache 2.0 and LGPL 2.1-or-above to encourage collaboration with other research groups and contributions from the industry.
+You can choose between one of them if you use this work.

 `SPDX-License-Identifier: Apache-2.0 OR LGPL-2.1`

+Starting from version 0.3.3, static linking and changes in the configuration or build system are explicitly exempted from representing derived works.
+Please refer to the LICENSE files for additional details.

 ### Disclaimer